 - CoolTool sell eye tracking equipment

-- Start by identifying the outcomes/goals you want to achieve by testing the current user experience.
+- Start by identifying the outcomes/goals you want to achieve by testing user experience.

-- Ask what questions need to be answered in order to achieve your outcomes/goals.
+- Ask what questions are important to be answered in the user test in order to achieve your outcomes/goals.

-- Choose a ux testing method that will reveal the answers to your questions.
-Likewise, be sure to pick a method that aligns with your time, cost and experience.
+- Choose a ux research method that will reveal the answers to your questions.
+Likewise, be sure to pick a method that aligns with your time, cost and other resources.

-- With the aid of a tool or service, conduct the ux test and gather qualitative and quantitative data.
+- With the aid of a usability tool or service, conduct the ux test with real human testers and gather qualitative feedback and quantitative data.

-- Analyse the data, design, iterate and repeat.
+- Analyse the test data, website design, iterate and repeat.